gabru678/cis237assignment5/README.md

 * UI Class to handle I/O

 ### Notes
+I wish this was due on Wednesday as I still had some questions I wasnt able to ask in person might be due to me missing the class that one day however

 ## Outside Resources Used

+Same Internet sources ( stack / MDSN)

 ## Known Problems, Issues, And/Or Errors in the Program

+I dont think I have any, though once I ran before I had a unhandled exception, but I made some changes and it went away Dont know if it will be back.